MikeMikeRx/React-Practice-CleanUp-function/README.md

-App.js - The cleanUp function is used to prevent repeated execution in useEffect.
+App.js - The cleanUp function used to prevent repeated execution in useEffect.